-IP TAKE: The Zell Family Foundation doesn’t accept grant applications, so if you're seeking funds, you're better off looking elsewhere.
-The foundation prefers to fund organizations to which it is already connected.
+IP TAKE: The Zell Family Foundation most often funds organizations to which it is already connected.

-Outside of the Zell Family Foundation’s major grants, which reflect the couple’s passions and significant time investments, the foundation has awarded smaller grants to nearly every type of charity organization you can think of: arts, education, medicine, cancer research, recreation, youth development, human services, and so on.
-Past Zell grants in Chicago have included $1 million to Northwestern University's Lurie Cancer Center, $750,000 to the Chicago Public Education Fund, and $550,000 to the Jewish United fund of Metropolitan Chicago.
+The foundation does not have a website to guide grantseekers.
+Outside of the Zell Family Foundation’s major grants, which reflect the couple’s passions and significant time investments, the foundation has awarded smaller grants to nearly every type of charity organization in various fields.
+Past Zell grantees in Chicago include Northwestern University's Lurie Cancer Center, the Chicago Public Education Fund, and the Jewish United fund of Metropolitan Chicago.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)